This article describes how to increase the disk partition size when increasing the size of a virtual drive.

 The /var/log volume on my Smoothwall has become quite full, at around 98%.
 I have run the cleanup process and it has now dropped back down to 95% full.
-The system is managing the log rotation, however, the utilisation is generally increasing.
+The system is managing the log rotation but the utilisation is generally increasing.

 The appliance is running on a VMware guest so I have given Smoothwall more disk space by increasing the size of the VMDK in vCenter.
-The partitions on the disk use GPT, how do I extend the GPT partition/filesystem?
+The partitions on the disk use GPT.
+How do you extend the GPT partition/filesystem.

 When you increase the size of the virtual machine’s hard drive, the installer has already partitioned the hard drive as per the previous hard drive size and the partitions don't automatically expand.